 Moodle2Word also supports exporting questions from the Moodle question bank into structured tables in Word.
 The tables support all the question components (stem, answer options, option-specific and general feedback, hints, tags and question meta-data such as penalties grades and other options), as well as embedded images.
-All the main question types are supported except for Numerical and Calculated questions are exported, but cannot be imported.
+All the main question types except Numerical and Calculated questions are fully supported.
+Numerical and Calculated questions are exported, but cannot be imported.

 The Cloze question syntax is particularly useful, as it does not require any knowledge of the arcane Moodle syntax; instead, use bold for drop-down menu items, and italic for fill-in text fields.
 See attached screenshot for an example.

 Exported questions are labelled in the language of the current Moodle user interface, and the spell-check language is also set to the correct language.
 Similarly, questions can be imported in the same language, not just English.
 Both left-to-right and right-to-left languages (such as Arabic and Hebrew) are supported.

 Equations written using the Microsoft Equation Editor in Word can be imported into Moodle as MathML.
 This MathML can then be rendered within Moodle using the MathJax plugin, if you are running Moodle 2.7 or later.
 It is probably possible to configure MathJax on earlier versions of Moodle to support MathML rendering, but I don't know how to do this.

 Note that as of version 3.4.3, MathML equations in questions are not exported in a usable way.

 Word templates to go with the plugin can be downloaded from the demonstration website www.Moodle2Word.net, and are available for Word 2007 and 2010 (Windows), and Word 2011 (MacOSX).
 The Windows templates also support a simple question preview facility, and a facility to upload questions from within Word.